 Simmonds’ test can be used to assess for potential Achilles tendon rupture.
 With the patient kneeling on a chair, with the affected ankle hanging off the edge of the chair, squeeze the affected calf.
 If the Achilles tendon is in continuity, the foot will plantarflex; however, plantarflexion is absent when the tendon is ruptured.

-Both Achilles tendonitis and tendon rupture are typically clinical diagnoses; however, where there is clinical equipoise, an US scan may be required.
+Both Achilles tendonitis and tendon rupture are typically clinical diagnoses; however, where there is clinical equipoise, an ultrasound scan may be required.
 This is particularly useful for differential complete and partial tears.

 Acute tendonitis can be treated with supportive measures.
 Patients are encouraged to stop precipitating exercise, ice the area, and use anti-inflammatory medication regularly.

 Cases of chronic tendonitis require rehabilitation and physiotherapy; slow controlled movement against resistance has been shown to increase long term tendon strength and reduced rates of recurrent tendonitis.